Shop Top-Selling US Mint Bullion Coins

 West Point Mint

-Since it acts as a depository for a substantial amount of gold bullion, the security is relatively high.
+Since it also acts as a depository for a substantial amount of gold bullion, the security is relatively high at West Point.
 Hence, this facility does not allow or provide tours to the public.
 Moreover, due to security, the National Park Service also withholds the West Point Mint’s address in its National Register listings.